richard-sebos/sebostechnology/_posts/2025-07-20-SSH-chroot.md

 X11Forwarding no
 ```

-After restarting the SSH service with:
+After restarting SSH:

 ```bash
 sudo systemctl restart sshd
 ```

-the login experience appeared as expected:
+The user logs in, runs the script, and gets kicked out.
+Mission accomplished.

 ```bash
 ===========================================